Realizable time crystal of four silicon quantum dot qubits: Introduction

 A note on terminology is necessary.
 Since all systems examined in this paper are of small size ($L=4$ for our main simulations), it is shortsighted to refer to any of the dynamics reviewed in this paper as a definite signature of a thermodynamic \emph{phase}.
 This distinction is especially important now that the idea of MBL itself, upon which the theoretical underpinnings of discrete time crystals rely, is currently being more carefully scrutinized, and some numerical investigations have failed to reproduce the results predicted by MBL \cite{Lazarides2015,Abanin2021}.
 It seems that at the very least, the region of phase space corresponding to many-body localization is in general much smaller than previously thought \cite{Morningstar2021,Sels2021,Tu2022}.
 With this in mind, we classify a finite system that behaves as a DTC as being in a DTC or TTSB \emph{regime}, with its behavior in the thermodynamic limit unknown and ambiguous, although in App.~\ref{app:scaling} we find encouraging evidence that the DTC behavior scales appropriately for a thermodynamic phase, diverging exponentially with system size, though such extrapolations are always suspect without a proper analytical theory.

-We define a DTC or TTSB regime as one in which the system exhibits spatiotemporal order (1) throughout the entire system (not just on the edges), (2) throughout a finite region of parameter space (not just for a small set of ``cherry-picked'' initial states), and (3) that is robust to perturbations, locking into the period doubling dynamics even when $\varepsilon$ is nonzero.
+We define a DTC or TTSB regime as one in which the system exhibits spatiotemporal order (1) throughout the entire system (not just on the edges), (2) throughout a finite region of parameter space (not just for a small set of ``cherry-picked'' initial states), and (3) that is robust to perturbations, locking into the period doubling dynamics even when the spin-flipping pulses deviate from the ideal limit of $U = \exp(\frac{-i\pi}{2} \sigma_x)$.
 Obviously, in order for TTSB states to have an even somewhat plausible claim to extending to a thermodynamic phase, all of these requirements must be true.
 We identify the system as being a Floquet symmetry-protected topological (FSPT) regime \cite{Khemani2016,Moessner2017,Harper2020,Zhang2022} when (2) and (3) are true, but not (1).
 The FSPT phase is a novel system in its own right, but is not the primary focus of this paper.